 Your drains and toilets are not trash cans.
 Treating them with care is your first line of defense against clogs.
 Never pour cooking grease, oil, or coffee grounds down the kitchen sink; they solidify in the pipes and create stubborn blockages.
 In the bathroom, the only things that should be flushed are human waste and toilet paper.
 Avoid flushing so-called “flushable” wipes, paper towels, cotton swabs, or feminine hygiene products.
 These items don’t break down properly and are a primary cause of clogs that can lead to a messy toilet repair situation or a major sewer backup.

-Install a Backwater Prevention Valve
+Consider Installing a Backwater Prevention Valve

 A backwater prevention valve is a fantastic safeguard for your home.
 In simple terms, it’s a one-way gate installed on your sewer line.
 It allows sewage and wastewater to flow out of your house but automatically closes if the city’s sewer system starts to back up.
 This device can protect your basement from flooding caused by overloaded municipal sewers during heavy rainstorms.
 Installing a backflow preventer is a proactive measure that provides an essential layer of security, especially for homes in areas prone to sewer system issues or those with basements below the sewer line.

-Manage Tree Roots Near Your Pipes
+How to Manage Tree Roots Near Your Sewer Line

 The trees in your yard add beauty and value to your property, but their roots can pose a hidden threat to your sewer lines.
 Roots are naturally drawn to the moisture and nutrients inside your pipes and can work their way into tiny cracks, causing them to expand and create serious blockages.
 If you have large trees, it’s wise to have your sewer line inspected for root intrusion.
 Professionals can use specialized tools to clear out roots without damaging your pipes or your yard.
 Addressing a root problem early can save you from a future plumbing emergency and costly repairs.